-The 3 sets of P0, P3 and P11 (16 ports) are capable of providing the sink current of 10 mA for driving LEDs.
+The 3 sets of P0, P3 and P11 (17 pins) are capable of directly driving LEDs.

 If configured as inputs, the pins are high impedance inputs.
 If configured as outputs, they are push-pull outputs.
 In addition to the port function, some ports are assigned an internal function (secondary function).